About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 The largest provider of abortions in America.

-As though they're health care providers.
+As though they're health care providers, the largest abortion.

 If they've got a new president, it means abortions are down, and that means revenue is down.

-Now remember Ma Richards went to the podium at the Democrat convention in 1988.
+Now, remember, Ma Richards went to the podium at the Democrat convention in 1988.

 No, it was 92.